Watford Junction railway station: Watford Junction station area improvements

 There are plans to upgrade the station and its access points.
 The scheme includes a new multi-storey car park and a new access road to the station, connecting the A412 to Colonial Way and thus to the A4008 M1 link road.

-This scheme is currently in the Pre-Qualification pool, where to achieve funding a case for selection must be submitted and if successful the Watford Station redevelopments will be moved into the Development Pool where more than 24 transport projects will compete for about £600 million.
+This scheme is currently in the pre-qualification pool, where to achieve funding a case for selection must be submitted.
+If successful, the Watford station redevelopments will be moved into the development pool where more than 24 transport projects will compete for about £600 million.